HanjieLuo/libuvc/README.md

+# libuvc with uvc_mjpeg2bgr supported

+## Requirements
+The code is tested on Mac.
+It requires the following tools and libraries: libjpeg-turbo.

+***

 `libuvc` is a cross-platform library for USB video devices, built atop `libusb`.
 It enables fine-grained control over USB video devices exporting the standard USB Video Class (UVC) interface, enabling developers to write drivers for previously unsupported devices,